lonkamikaze/bsda2/README.md

 It presents leaf packages (packages that are not required by other packages) in a checklist and offers the option to delete them or mark them for later removal with `pkg autoremove`.

+### pkg_validate

+The pkg_validate tool lists mismatched and missing files of installed packages.

+Its advantages over running `pkg check -s` are faster execution time and the ability to run it as an unprivileged user.

 ### distviper